harness/developer-hub/docs/internal-developer-portal/get-started/setup-git-integration.md

 :::info

-The scope is tied to URL format `https://gitprovider.com/org-name` so it is mandatory for all the git providers to provide the URL till at least org name.
-Further it can be scoped down to repository or project level as well.
+The scope is tied to URL format `https://gitprovider.com/org-name`, so all the Git Providers must provide the URL until at least the org name.
+Further, it can be scoped down to the repository or project level as well.

 :::